-Her nights were also quite bad; she was waking 4-5 times a night, every few hours, then I’d feed her and she’d go back to sleep.
-Because she was also napping badly in the day I never felt there was a chance for me to have a rest; I’d just put her down, go to the toilet, do a bit of housework and she’d wake up again!
-We were all beyond exhausted.
+Penelope's nights were also a struggle.
+She was waking 4-5 times a night, every few hours, then Kate would feed her and she’d go back to sleep.
+Since Penelope was also napping poorly in the day, Kate never felt there was a chance for her to have a rest.
+She would just put Penelope down, go to the toilet, do a bit of housework and then she’d wake up again!
+They were beyond exhausted.

-We didn’t really know what to do or try, other than just Googling baby sleep at 4 months!
-I did read about the 4 month regression online but couldn’t see clearly enough how it was affecting them and couldn't find any answers about how to improve Penelope's sleep.
+Kate didn’t really know what to do or try, other than just Googling "baby sleep at 4 months"!
+She did read about the 4 month regression online but couldn’t see clearly enough how it was affecting them and couldn't find any answers about how to improve Penelope's sleep.

-I found Little Ones by chance after seeing a post on Facebook and I liked how they talked about baby sleep - it sounded so logical and sensible.
-I bought the Baby Program straight away.
+I found Little Ones by chance after seeing a post on Facebook and liked how they talked about baby sleep - it sounded so logical and sensible.
+I bought the Baby Program straight away!

-Little Penelope's very noticeable sleep change at the 3.5 month mark signalled she had in fact gone through the big sleep maturation that occurs around this age.
-During this time, a baby's sleep cycles become more differentiated and they can rouse fully between cycles.
-If a baby relies on a parent-led sleep association to fall asleep, they will require the same assistance to resettle back to sleep that they had when they first went to sleep.
+During the 4 month regression, a baby's sleep cycles mature and they will start to wake fully between cycles.
+If a baby relies on a parent-led sleep association to fall asleep, they will require the same assistance to resettle back to sleep in between sleep cycles.
 For Penelope, this meant she was needing to be fed back to sleep between cycles because that's the only way she knew how to fall asleep.

 "Thank you so much for making so much difference to our lives!
 I thought it was normal to be anxious and sleep deprived and frustrated being a mum, but your Programs and the wonderful support we’ve received has shown me that there is an alternative!
 I can’t imagine where we’d be without Little Ones and I would recommend you wonderful ladies to anyone."